Potency AssaysSTATLIA MATRIX performs the three potency methods referenced in the USP 1032, 1033, 1034 and EP 5.3 guidelines.

 Confidence Interval Parallelism

-STATLIA MATRIX uses Monte Carlo determinations to compute the confidence limits of each curve or line’s coefficients and then compares them to determine parallelism.
+STATLIA MATRIX uses Monte Carlo determinations to compute the confidence interval limits of each curve or line’s coefficients and then compares them to determine parallelism.

 Even Your Most Difficult Potency Assays Are Easily Handled in STATLIA MATRIX